Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Model

+\item \textbf{$L$-drifting experiment} (confidence spending): $\alpha(q)=1$ for some $q>p$.
+The sender devotes all her capacity to a Poisson experiment with jumps targeting some posterior $q>p$.
+The precise jump target $q$ will be specified in our equilibrium construction.
+In the absence of a jump, the posterior drifts to the left, at rate $\dot{p}=-\lambda p(1-p)$.

+\item \textbf{Stationary experiment} (confidence preserving): $\alpha(0)=\alpha(q)=1/2$ for some $q>p$.
+The sender assigns an equal share of her capacity to an experiment targeting $0$ and one targeting $q$.
+Absent jumps, the posterior remains unchanged. \end{itemize}

-We study (pure-strategy) Markov Perfect equilibria (MPE, hereafter) of this dynamic game in which both players' strategies depend only on the current belief $p$.
-Formally, a profile of Markov strategies specifies for each belief $p\in[0,1]$, an information structure $(\alpha_{i},q_{i})_{i\in\mathbb{N}}$ chosen by the sender, and an action $a\in\{\ell,r,\mbox{wait}\}$ chosen by the receiver.
-An MPE is a strategy profile that, starting from any belief $p\in[0,1]$, forms a subgame perfect equilibrium.\footnote{There are well known technical issues in defining a game in continuous time \citep[see][]{Simon1989,Bergin1993}.
-In Appendix \ref{subsec:Continuous_Time_Game}, we formally define admissible strategy profiles that guarantee a well defined outcome of the game and define Markov perfect equilibria.} Naturally, this solution concept limits the use of (punishment) strategies depending solely on the payoff-irrelevant part of the histories, and serves to discipline the strategies off the equilibrium path.
+\paragraph*{Solution concept.} We study (pure-strategy) Markov Perfect equilibria (MPE, hereafter) of this dynamic game in which both players' strategies depend only on the current belief $p$.\footnote{Naturally, this solution concept limits the use of (punishment) strategies depending on the payoff-irrelevant part of the histories, and serves to discipline strategies off the equilibrium path.
+For non-Markov equilibria, see our discussion in Section \ref{sec:conclusion}.} Formally, a profile of Markov strategies specifies for each $p\in[0,1]$, a flow experiment $\sigma^{S}(p)=(\alpha(q;p))_{q\in[0,1]}$ chosen by the sender, and an action $\sigma^{R}(p)\in\{\ell,r,\mbox{wait}\}$ chosen by the receiver.
+Given $\sigma=(\sigma^{S},\sigma^{R})$ and prior belief $p_{0}$, let $p_{t}$ denote the belief at time $t$ induced by the strategy profile and $\tau$ denote the stopping time at which the receiver takes action $\ell$ or $r$.
+Then, the sender's expected payoff is given by